naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 Both intrusion detection systems (IDS) and intrusion prevention systems (IPS) can recognize network attacks; they differ primarily in their network placement.
 An IDS device receives a copy of traffic to be analyzed.
 An IPS device is placed inline with the traffic

+An IDS is a passive detection system.
+It can detect the presence of an attack, log the information and send an alert.

+An IPS has the same functionality as an IDS, but in addition, and IPS is an active device that continually scans the network, looking for inappropriate activity.
+It can shutdown any potential threats.
+The IPS looks for any known signatures of common attacks and automatically tries to prevent those attacks.

+###### Next-Generation Firewalls
+Next-generation firewalls (NGFWs) or next-generation IPSs (NGIPSs) are actually what Cisco currently sells as its Cisco Adaptative Security Appliance (ASA) and Firepower product lines.

+An NGFW typically has the following features:

+- Traditional Firewall:
+    AN NGFW performs traditional firewall functions such as stateful firewall filtering, NAT/PAT and VPN termination
+- Application Visibility and Control (AVC):
+    AVC makes it possible to look deeply into the application layer to defend against attacks
+- Advanced Malware Protection (AMP):
+    AMP can block file transfers that would install malware and save copies of files for later analysis
+- Uniform Resource Locator (URL) filtering: examines the URLs in each web request, categorizes the URLs and either filters or rate limits the traffic based on rules
+- NGIPS:
+    Cisco's NGFW products can also run their NGIPS feature along with the firewall